exaile/python-gtk3-gst-sdk/win_installer/README.rst

 Target project build script
 ---------------------------

-For build_installer.sh to work, you must define a _build.sh which will be called once the installer build environment has been set up.
+For build_win32_installer.sh to work, you must define a _build.sh which will be called once the installer build environment has been set up.

 For convenience, a version of pyinstaller that has the correct hooks for GTK3/GStreamer is installed in the wine environment, and NSIS 2.46 has also